-The ratings of Gujarat State Fertilizers & Chemicals Limited (GSFC) continue to derive strength from its established and integrated operations in fertilizers and industrial chemical products, with a diversified product profile and a dominant market position in most of its products and the strategic investment towards backward integration for securing the supply of key raw materials.
-The ratings also derive comfort from the improved performance of its fertilizer and industrial products divisions during FY22 (refers to the period from April 1 to March 31) on the back of an increase in the subsidy rates by the Government of India (GoI) and the healthy spread in industrial products.
+The ratings of Gujarat State Fertilizers & Chemicals Limited (GSFC) continue to derive strength from its established and integrated operations in fertilisers and industrial chemical products, with a diversified product profile and a dominant market position in most of its products and the strategic investment towards backward integration for securing the supply of key raw materials.
+The ratings also derive comfort from the improved performance of its fertiliser division during FY22 (refers to the period from April 1 to March 31) and H1FY23 largely on the back of an increase in the subsidy rates by the Government of India (GoI).
 Also, the ratings draw strength from its comfortable leverage and strong liquidity arising from the substantial realisation of its past subsidy dues in FY21 and its regular receipt thereon.

-The long-term rating, however, continues to be constrained by the risks associated with the regulated nature of the fertilizer industry; the elevated level of raw material prices putting pressure on the subsidy budget of the GoI, which can potentially result in an elongation of the operating cycle, and in turn, higher the reliance on short-term borrowings; the volatility in the prices and supply of key raw materials, fluctuation in forex rates, and the cyclicality associated with other industrial products.
+The long-term rating, however, continues to be constrained by the risks associated with the regulated nature of the fertiliser industry; the elevated level of raw material prices putting pressure on the subsidy budget of the GoI, which can potentially result in an elongation of the operating cycle, and in turn, increase the reliance on short-term borrowings; the volatility in the prices and supply of key raw materials, fluctuation in forex rates, and the cyclicality associated with other industrial products.